 Coast 2 Coast Scuba Diving, Poole, UK

 I learned Primary Care (CPR), Secondary Care (First Aid), Care for Children, CPR, AED (Automated External Defibrillator) and First Aid at Work.
-Every 24 months I complete a refresher to focusing on key skills to keep me up to date and ready to lend a hand when necessary.
+Every 24 months I complete a refresher to focusing on key skills to keep me up to date and ready to lend a hand in real life emergency situations.

 PADI Advanced Open Water Diver

 This course built confidence and expanded upon my scuba skills through completing five different adventure dives including navigation, deep dive, boat dive, peak performance buoyancy control and underwater photography.